 and dbt will periodically retry the connection.

 Installation and Distribution

-The following command will install the latest version of
+The following commands will install the latest version of

 dbt-spark as well as the requisite version of

 If connecting to Databricks via ODBC driver, it requires

 pyodbc.
 Depending on your system, you can install it seperately or via pip.
 See the